 If your plant is in a corner, then rotate it so the light can reach all sides.
 When the light levels go low in winter, you might need to move your plant to a spot that gets more natural light.

+This is important when it comes to Dracaena Lisa care.
 You want to keep this 1 on the dry side.
 If your home is warmer, then you’ll have to water more often.
 On the average, every 2-3 weeks is fine.
 You want the top 2/3 of the soil to dry out before watering it again.

 I live in the desert & water mine every 1-2 weeks in the warmer months.
 My Dracaena Lisa gets a fair amount of light in the living room & I prefer to keep my home on the warmer side with minimal air conditioning.
 Adjust the watering frequency according to your home’s conditions.
 Back off on the watering frequency in the winter months.